 Awards & Recognition Craig is an award-winning professor and course designer, having won multiple teaching awards at two of the top 10 business schools in the world; Chicago Booth and Kellogg.

 In 2008, Craig's Entrepreneurial Selling MBA course was named by Inc. Magazine as one of the top ten courses in the United States.
 In 2012, he was awarded the Faculty Excellence Award given by the Chicago Booth students to the one professor who had the greatest positive impact on them.
 For two consecutive year, in 2018 and again in 2019, Craig was awarded the Outstanding Professor Award given by Kellogg's Executive MBA students.
 In 2019, Craig was named one of Crain's Chicago Business' "Tech 50."
-In 2019, Craig received the Chicago Innovation 50 on Fire Civic and Education Award.
+In 2019, Craig received the Chicago Innovation "50 on Fire" Civic and Education Award.
+And for 2019-2020, Craig was awarded the Sidney J. Levy award for teaching excellence.

 CEO/Entrepreneur Craig has been a salesperson and entrepreneur for more than 25 years.
 From IBM Corporation as the No. 2 performer in his year-long classical-style sales training class, to a Dean Witter company covering three-quarters of the country selling to large retailers, Craig is an expert in all things sales.
 After earning his MBA from Kellogg in 1995, Craig joined the Forum Corporation and quickly became the firm's new product launch and client recovery specialist.